-State Government Employment\
+State Government Employment

-As of March 31, 2005, the State had approximately 189,600 full-time equivalent annual salaried employees funded from all funds including some part-time and temporary employees but excluding seasonal, legislative and judicial employees.
-The workforce is now 17.8 percent smaller than it was fifteen years ago, when it peaked at 230,600 positions.
+As of March 31, 2006, the State had approximately 191,400 full-time equivalent annual salaried employees funded from all funds including some part-time and temporary employees but excluding seasonal, legislative and judicial employees.
+The workforce is now 17 percent smaller than it was fifteen years ago, when it peaked at 230,600 positions.

-In January 1995, the State implemented concerted initiatives designed to reduce the size of the workforce and now has 21,600 fewer full-time employees than it had at that time.
+In January 1995, the State implemented concerted initiatives designed to reduce the size of the workforce and now has 19,800 fewer full-time employees than it had at that time.
 State workforce levels had been generally stable in the late 1990s.
-The State ended the 2004-05 fiscal year with 189,600 positions and, with the Enacted Budget, expects to end the 2005-06 fiscal year with a total 191,900 filled positions.
+The State ended the 2005-06 fiscal year with 191,400 positions and, with the Enacted Budget, expects to end the 2006-07 fiscal year with a total 191,275 filled positions.

 The State Public Employment Relations Board defines negotiating units for State employees.
 The Governor's Office of Employee Relations conducts collective bargaining negotiations with the State's unions, with the exception of employees of the Judiciary, public authorities and the Legislature.
 Such negotiations include terms and conditions of employment, except pension benefits.
-In 2004-05, the State negotiated new collective bargaining agreements with the Civil Service Employees Association, the United University Professions, the Public Employees Federation, District Council 37, the Graduate Student Employees Union and certain employee unions which cover most of the employees in the Judiciary.
+The State has reached new collective bargaining agreements with the Civil Service Employees Association, the United University Professions, the Public Employees Federation, District Council 37, the Graduate Student Employees Union, the State Troopers Police Benevolent Association and certain employee unions which cover most of the employees in the Judiciary.
 These agreements will govern employee compensation and benefit policies through early 2007.
-Investigators of the Bureau of Criminal Investigation in the Division of State Police were recently provided a two-year arbitration award for the period 2003 through early 2005, and are in the midst of interest arbitration for the period through 2007.
-The State continues to negotiate in good faith with the remaining police and security service unions, all of which are authorized to utilize binding arbitration at impasse.
+Security employees represented by the New York State Correctional Officers and Police Benevolent Association recently received an arbitration award which will similarly cover them through early 2007.
+Investigators of the Bureau of Criminal Investigation in the Division of State Police were provided one two-year arbitration award for the period 2003 through early 2005, and just secured a second interest arbitration award for the period through 2007.
+The State is currently involved in binding arbitration proceedings with two remaining units represented by Council 82 which are the Security Supervisors and Agency Law Enforcement Services units.

-While approximately 93 percent of the State workforce is unionized, the remainder of the workforce (about 12,500) is designated as "managerial" or "confidential" and is excluded from collective bargaining.
+While approximately 93 percent of the State workforce is unionized, the remainder of the workforce (about 12,750) is designated as "managerial" or "confidential" and is excluded from collective bargaining.
 In practice, however, the results of collective bargaining negotiations are generally applied to all State employees within the Executive Branch.
 Under the State's Taylor Law, the general statute governing public employee-employer relations in the State, employees are prohibited from striking.
 A strike against the State last occurred in 1979 by employees of the Department of Correctional Services.